gaelmh/Understainding-Healthcare-Costs/README.md

 # Understainding Healthcare Costs
-This project analyzes the Medical Costs Personal Dataset from Kaggle to understand the impact of demographic and lifestyle factors on healthcare costs.
-It employs generalized linear modeling techniques, including linear regression, logistic regression, and Analysis of Variance (ANOVA), to explore these relationships.
+This project analyzes the "Medical Costs Personal" dataset from Kaggle to understand the impact of demographic and lifestyle factors on healthcare costs.
+It employs generalized linear modeling techniques, including Linear Regression, Logistic Regression, and Analysis of Variance (ANOVA), to explore these relationships.
 - Linear Regression Analysis: To determine the relationship between medical costs and factors such as age, sex, BMI, number of children, smoker status, and region.
 - Logistic Regression: To predict whether medical costs will be higher or lower than $9,500 based on the other variables.
 - ANOVA: To investigate variations in medical costs considering categorical variables like "Sex," "Smoker," and "Region".